 - Open files list – This information includes the list of files opened for a process.

 Miscellaneous accounting and status data – This field includes information about the amount of CPU used, time constraints, jobs or process number, etc.

 The process control block stores the register content also known as execution content of the processor when it was blocked from running.
 This execution content architecture enables the operating system to restore a process’s execution context when the process returns to the running state.
-When the process made transitions from one state to another, the operating system update its information in the process’s PCB.
+When the process makes a transition from one state to another, the operating system updates its information in the process’s PCB.
 The operating system maintains pointers to each process’s PCB in a process table so that it can access the PCB quickly.

 - Process states and Transitions in a UNIX Process

 - Process Scheduler : Job and Process Status

 - Difference between Process Image and Multi Thread Process image